Rule Engine

 Overview

-The RuleEngine system is designed to be extensible through the use of Rule Providers.
+The RuleEngine system is extensible through rule provider types.

 Current Providers: